 Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

-New smake slarp standards were introduced in Sectland in February New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works meet these standards.
+New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.

-Additional limits to Inspection The property was fully furnished at the time of our inspection and the services were not tested.
-No access was obtained to sub-floor areas.
+Additional limits to Inspection

+Only a limited sub floor inspection was possible at the time of inspection.

 Not all windows and doors were tested at the time of inspection.

-Our inspection of the understair cupboard was restricted.
-Insulation has been laid over the roof joists and accordingly a head and shoulders inspection of the roof space was possible only.
-No internal access was obtained into the garage due to the storage of contents.
+A restricted inspection was possible only of the roof space due to accessibility and insulation materials.

 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.

 No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.

-It should be appreciated that the Home Report inspection is a non- disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
+It should be appreciated that the Home Report inspection is a non-disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
 Once vacant, defects may be apparent that could not be detected during our survey.
 Changing weather conditions can also affect aspects of the property which would not be apparent at the time of inspection.